 If your drivers aren’t in need of an update or that doesn’t work, try reverting your driver to a previously version.
 If you have two of the same driver for a wireless driver, try switching between the two to see if this helps.
 This has been a common tactic for Windows users since XP and has been effective dealing with this issue in Windows 8.1.

 If you’ve exhausted all the above options and are still having issues with the Internet after upgrading to Windows 8.1, it may be possible you have some sort of driver, patch or software conflict blocking you from using the Web.

 In this case, the best solution is to do a clean install of Windows 8, then upgrading to Windows 8.1.
 While is by no means the best solution, it has been proven to fix the issue in its entirely when you can’t narrow down why your internet access isn’t working.

-Microsoft was never able to identify why users experiences Internet issues after upgrading.
-For one users, one solution might work; for another, a different solution might do the trick.
+Microsoft was never able to identify why users experience Internet issues after upgrading.
+For one user, one solution might work; for another, a different solution might do the trick.
 We recommend following the steps above one-by-one and if they don’t work, it may be time to call Microsoft or post this issue in the Microsoft Forums and inquire for more specialized help with getting back on the Web after upgrading to Windows 8.1.